pub struct Spacecraft {

 pub fn from_srp_defaults( orbit: Orbit, dry_mass_kg: f64, srp_area_m2: f64, ) -> Self

-Initialize a spacecraft state from the SRP default 1.8 for coefficient of reflectivity (fuel mass and drag parameters nullified!)
+Initialize a spacecraft state from the SRP default 1.8 for coefficient of reflectivity (prop mass and drag parameters nullified!)

 Sourcepub fn from_drag_defaults(